NeilySutherland/ST1CapstoneProjectNYS/README.md

 - Capstone Project report word document
 - Downloaded teachable model
 - Python file containing tkinter teachable model implementation
+- The images used in the EDA/PDA and the GUI deployment

 Dataset used for this project: https://www.kaggle.com/datasets/vitaminc/cigarette-smoker-detection